webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

-The first example below reproduces the effect of the CSS [[css/functions/sepia|'''sepia()''']] function, while the second simply reduces green and blue tones:
+The first example below reproduces the effect of the CSS [[css/functions/sepia|'''sepia()''']] function, while the second simply reduces green and blue tones.
+(The [[svg/attribute/values|'''values''']] are stacked here only in the

 <div style="display:inline-block">